About the program

 Connecting Louisiana Medicaid with solutions to ensure effective member engagement and communication to support eligibility and enrollment.

-The Louisiana Department of Health has partnered with Adaptation Health on the Louisiana Medicaid Innovation Challenge.
-This Challenge will support the Medicaid program by identifying market-ready solutions to engage members through the appropriate use of technology.
+The Louisiana Department of Health partnered with Adaptation Health on the Louisiana Medicaid Innovation Challenge.
+This Challenge supported the Medicaid program by identifying market-ready solutions to engage members through the appropriate use of technology.

-The Challenge is a multi-month project engaging constituents, stakeholders, and the state’s Medicaid Leadership, to address improved communication and engagement solutions to support effective Medicaid eligibility and enrollment.
+The Challenge was a multi-month project engaging constituents, stakeholders, and the state’s Medicaid Leadership, to address improved communication and engagement solutions to support effective Medicaid eligibility and enrollment.
 These engagement and communication processes are vital components in establishing effective access to coverage and in turn access to care and services.
 It is critical that Medicaid's online eligibility system achieves the right programmatic balance in facilitating effective enrollment and this requires additional innovative solutions to reach individuals in the right way and at the right time.

 To learn more, or if you have any questions, please connect with us.